-- EET 111DC Circuits4 SHCThis course is a study of resistance, voltage, current, power and energy in series, parallel and series-parallel circuits using Ohm's Law, Kirchoff's Laws, and circuit theorems.
+This course is a study of resistance, voltage, current, power and energy in series, parallel, and series-parallel circuits using Ohm's Law, Kirchhoff's laws, and circuit theorems.
 Circuits are analyzed using mathematics and verified using electrical instruments.
 Corequisite: MAT 102.
+(3/3)

+EET 112 AC Circuits

-(3/3) - EET 112AC Circuits4 SHCThis course is a study of capacitive and inductive reactance and impedance in series, parallel and series-parallel circuits.
+This course is a study of capacitive and inductive reactance and impedance in series, parallel and series-parallel circuits.
 It also includes power, power-factors, resonance and transformers.
 Circuits are analyzed using mathematics, and verified using electrical instruments.
-Prerequisite: EET 111 (3/3) - EET 113 Electrical Circuits I 4 SHC
+Prerequisite: EET 111.
+(3/3)

+EET 113 Electrical Circuits I 4 SHC

-This course is a study of direct and alternating currents, covering resistance and impedance in series, parallel and series-parallel circuits using Ohm's law, Kirchoff's Laws and basic circuit theorems.
+This course is a study of direct and alternating currents, covering resistance and impedance in series, parallel, and series-parallel circuits using Ohm's Law, Kirchhoff's laws, and basic circuit theorems.
 Circuits are analyzed using mathematics and verified using electrical instruments.
 Prerequisite: MAT 102.
+(3/3)

-(3/3) - EET 131 Active Devices 4 SHC This course is a study of semiconductor theory and principles, diodes and diode circuits, transistors, transistor circuits and other components.
-Circuits are modeled, constructed and tested.
-Prerequisite: EET 111 or EET 113 (3/3) - EET 140Digital Electronics3 SHCThis course is a study of the fundamentals of logic theory and circuits.
+EET 131 Active Devices 4 SHC

+This course is a study of semiconductor theory and principles, diodes and diode circuits, transistors, transistor circuits, and other components.
+Circuits are modeled, constructed, and tested.
+Prerequisite: EET 111 or EET 113.
+(3/3)

+EET 140 Digital Electronics 3 SHC

+This course is a study of the fundamentals of logic theory and circuits.
 Circuits are analyzed mathematically and tested using simulation software and electronic instruments.
 Prerequisites: EGR 130 and MAT 102 or equivalent.
+(1/6)

+EET 141 Electronic Circuits 4 SHC

-(1/6) - EET 141Electronic Circuits4 SHCThis course is a study of electronic circuits using discrete and integrated devices, including analysis, construction, testing and troubleshooting.
+This course is a study of electronic circuits using discrete and integrated devices, including analysis, construction, testing and troubleshooting.
 Prerequisites: EET 111, EET 112 and EET 131.
+(3/3)

-(3/3) - EET 145 Digital Circuits 4 SHC This course is a study of number systems, basic logic gates, Boolean algebra, logic optimization, flip-flops, counters and registers.
+EET 145 Digital Circuits

+This course is a study of number systems, basic logic gates, Boolean algebra, logic optimization, flip-flops, counters and registers.
 Circuits are modeled, constructed, and tested.
-Prerequisite: EET 111.
-(3/3)
+Prerequisite: EET 111.(3/3)

+EET 212 Industrial Robotics

+This course is the study of the systems design, modeling and simulation, signals and control systems, AI, sensor integration, vision systems, robot programming, and principles of mechatronics.
+Prerequisites: EGR 130 and EET 233.
+(2/3)

+EET 231 Industrial Electronics

-- EET 231Industrial Electronics4 SHCThis course is a survey of topics related to industrial application of electronic devices and circuits.
+This course is a survey of topics related to industrial application of electronic devices and circuits.
 The course covers switches, DC and AC motor controls, sensors and transducers, open and closed loop control circuits and voltage converting interfaces.
 Circuits are constructed and tested.
 Prerequisites: EET 111, EET 112 and EET 131.
+(3/3)

-(3/3) - EET 233 Control Systems 4 SHC This course is a study of open and closed loop control system operations, elements, and applications.
-Various industrial model programmable logic controllers are used to simulate application to flexible manufacturing control systems.
+EET 233 Control Systems

+This course is a study of open and closed loop control system operations, elements, and applications.
+Various industrial model programmable logic controllers are used to simulate application to flexible manufacturing systems.
 Prerequisite: EET 131.
+(3/3)

+EET 235 Programmable Controllers

+SHC

-(3/3) - EET 235Programmable Controllers3 SHCThis course is a study of relay logic, ladder diagrams, theory of operation, and applications.
+This course is a study of relay logic, ladder diagrams, theory of operation, and applications.
 Loading ladder diagrams, debugging, and troubleshooting techniques are applied to programmable controllers.
 Prerequisites: EET 111, EET 112, EET 145 and EET 231.
+(2/3)

-(2/3) - EET 243 Data Communications 3 SHC This course is a study of the techniques for sending and receiving information.
+EET 243 Data Communications

+This course is a study of the techniques for sending and receiving information.
 Topics include media characteristics, modulation and demodulation, signal conversions, multiplexing and demultiplexing, protocols, industrial standards, networks, and error detection and correction.
 Circuits are modeled, construction and tested.
 Prerequisite: EET 145.
+(2/3)

+EET 251 Microprocessor Fundamentals 4 SHC

-(2/3) - EET 251Microprocessor Fundamentals4 SHCThis course is a study of binary numbers; microprocessor operation, architecture, instruction sets, and interfacing with operating systems; and applications in control, data acquisition, and data reduction and analysis.
+This course is a study of binary numbers; microprocessor operation, architecture, instruction sets, and interfacing with operating systems; and applications in control, data acquisition, and data reduction and analysis.
 Programs are written and tested.
 Prerequisite: EET 145.
+(3/3)

-(3/3) - EET 255 Advanced Microprocessors 3 SHC
+EET 255 Advanced Microprocessors 3 SHC